jenniferlin0902/CS179/lab2/README.txt

 is 32.

 c)
-This write is coalesced, however, each warp will try to access data from data[32 * n + 1] to data [32 *n + 33].
+This write is not coalesced, each warp will try to access data from data[32 * n + 1] to data [32 *n + 33].
 Note that data[32*n] to data[32*n + 31] will be loaded into the same cache, while accessing data[32*n + 33] will require an extra cache load.
 Thus, the